AnushaAshokReddy/trial.github.io/index.md

         }
 ```

-Now in 1st epoch, MSE1 is 1092561, likewise after 20 epochs, MSE20 would be (lets assume) some 0.001.
+Now in 1st epoch, MSE1 is some x value, likewise after 1000 epochs, MSE20 would be (lets assume) some 0.001.
 Therefore the mean square error is completely reduced which means the error is less and the W and B value of this least MSE is the right value for the final formula.

-Assume, for the correct epoch (20th epoch), model has taken the values of W=50.09 and B=9.96 (near to the value W=50 nad B=10 as shown in the initial forula of the logic).
+Assume, for the correct epoch (1000th epoch), model has taken the values of W1=2.98, W2=2.02 and B=1.02 (near to the value W1=3, W2=2 and B=1 as shown in the initial forula of the logic).

-	PRICE = 50.09 * SIZE + 9.96
+	PRICE = 2.98 * SIZE + 2.02 * ROOM + 1.02

 **Output Phase :** Now, the model has an exact formula (found out as the output of training).
 This formula will be used by the model to predict price of the house with any further sizes of the house.